jfrog/docker2artifactory/README.md

                         file.
 Format of new line separated file: '<image- name>:<tag>' OR '<image-name>' to import all tags of that repository.
+  --source-project HARBOR_SOURCE_PROJECT_TO_BE_TRIMMED_OR_REPLACED
+                        Checks each images in --image-file; trims the image prefix that has the same name with --source-project.
+Only works together with --image-file --target-subfolder RT_TARGET_SUBFOLDER
+                        Add a subfolder as a prefix to the images in --image-file.
+                        Only works together with --image-file and --source-project

 source:
   source                The source registry URL